 Gene transfer involves the administration of genetic material to alter the biological properties of living cells for therapeutic use.
-Gene transfer activities in humans are investigational and must meet the regulatory requirements of both FDA and the National Institutes of Health (NIH) Office of Biotechnology Activities (OBA).
-Prior to IRB approval of a research application and an informed consent involving gene transfer, obtain the following to submit to the IRB:
+Gene transfer activities in humans are investigational and must meet the regulatory requirements of both FDA and the NIH Novel and Exceptional Technology and Research Advisory Committee (NExTRAC).
+Include the following in the submission to the IRB:

-- IND for human gene transfer from the FDA, - Approval of the U.S. Department of Health and Human Services (DHHS), NIH Recombinant DNA Advisory Committee (RAC), and - Approval by the DMC Institutional Biosafety Committee (IBC).
+- IND for human gene transfer from the FDA, - Approval of the U.S. Department of Health and Human Services (DHHS), NIH NExTRAC, and - Approval by the Downstate Institutional Biosafety Committee (IBC).